List of Nancy Drew video games

 This is a list of video games that center upon the fictional character of Nancy Drew.
 Some of the games are adaptations of various Nancy Drew books, while others are not.

 The games for computer and mobile, some of which were ported to game consoles, have been developed and published by HeR Interactive.
-Original console games have been published by Majesco Entertainment and THQ.
+Original console games have been published by Majesco and THQ.

 Computer games

 All Nancy Drew computer games to date have been developed by HeR Interactive, which currently publishes them.
 Between 2000 and 2001, they were published by DreamCatcher Interactive.